Furthermore, libdivide allows you to divide SIMD vectors by runtime constants, which is especially nice because SIMD typically lacks integer division.

-What is the overhead? libdivide requires a data structure that is one byte larger than the size of the divisor (so 32 bit division requires storing a 40 bit struct).
-It does not perform dynamic memory allocation and is in general very lean on memory.
+Overhead: libdivide requires a data structure that is one byte larger than the size of the divisor (so 32 bit division requires storing a 40 bit struct).
+It does not perform dynamic memory allocation.

 In terms of processor time, pre-computing the proper magic number and shift is on the order of one to three hardware divides, for non-powers of 2.
 Powers of 2 (and their negatives) are much faster.

 Why so little assembly?
 In addition to the portability issues, inline assembly defeats many compiler optimizations such as CSE, unswitching, register allocation, and instruction scheduling. libdivide's functions are designed to be inlined into and optimized along with the callers, so the compiler needs full visibility into what those functions are doing.
 That said, small amounts of assembly are used when the performance win is large and the codegen is otherwise unattainable (for example, the function libdivide_128_div_64_to_64).